oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 The test `save_withMissingAuhtorities_returnsForbidden` verifies that if the JWT lacks the `listing_admin` authority, the save operation is denied with 403 Forbidden.

-The test `save_withValidJwtToken_returnsCreated` mocks a JWT with the required authority, and verifies the save operation succeeds and returns 201 Created.
+The test `save_withValidJwtToken_returnsCreated` mocks a JWT with the required authority and verifies the save operation succeeds and returns 201 Created.

 Try the tests with: